Background and Aims:

 Cannabis withdrawal is clinically significant because it is associated with functional impairment to normal daily activities, as well as relapse to cannabis use.
 Sample size in the relapse group was small and the use of a non-treatment seeking population requires findings to be replicated in clinical samples.
 Tailoring treatments to target withdrawal symptoms contributing to functional impairment during a quit attempt may improve treatment outcomes.

 Allsop, David J.; Copeland, Jan; Norberg, Melissa M.; Fu, Shanlin; Molnar, Anna; Lewis, John; and Budney, Alan J., "Quantifying the Clinical Significance of Cannabis Withdrawal" (2012).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3137.